davidly/cpm_compilers/README.md

 If you own the copyright to any of these tools and want me to take them down, please let me know and I'll do so ASAP.
 It's not my intention to pirate anyone's software.

 I cannot vouch that any of these tools matches their official distribution form.
 Many of these were apparently taken from snapshots on peoples' machines through the years and include changes, files, and/or configuration not found in a pristine distribution.
+The FTL Modula-2 compiler install is broken in that the Write family of functions can't be linked.
+See the benchmarks for a work-around.

 In some cases I've included user manuals in PDF form that I've found online for the various compilers.
 They sometimes match the version and sometimes not, but they are always helpful.

 I can vouch that the m.bat script in each folder builds working benchmark binaries.
 In the cases of tools that can't be invoked via the command-line (e.g. Turbo Pascal), those tools also produce working benchmark binaries.

 It is my intention to show each tool in its best light with respect to the benchmarks.
 If you know of better optimization flags or ways to improve the benchmark source code for a given tool, please feel free to submit a pull request or open an issue.
-That said, I want to avoid cheap hacks like using peek/poke in BASIC instead of local variables :)
+That said, I want to avoid cheap hacks like using peek/poke in BASIC instead of local variables.

 The benchmarks include:
-  * sieve: The classic from BYTE Magazine.
+  * sieve: The classic from BYTE Magazine that counts prime numbers.
   * e: Computes the irrational number e to 192 digits.
   * ttt: proves you can't win at tic-tac-toe if the opponent is competent
   * tm: test malloc.
 This calls malloc/calloc/free in the C runtime to measure performance.
-It's C only.
+It's C only and many compilers can't run it.

 To run the compilers on Windows, use the m.bat script in each folder, e.g.:
   * m sieve
   * m e
   * m ttt

-To run the resulting apps, use the -c flag to force console mode and -p flag to show performance information.
+To run the resulting apps, use NTVCM's -c flag to force console mode and -p flag to show performance information.
 The interpreters have other modes for running; see their respective m.bat files for details.
   * ntvcm -c -p sieve
   * ntvcm -c -p e
   * ntvcm -c -p ttt